c4cs/c4cs.github.io/_commands/basics/alias.md

 5. Can help standardize the names of commands across multiple operating systems (`alias dir='ls'`)

 ### Description
 Aliases are used to customize the shell session interface.
-Using alias, frequently-used command can be invoked using a different, preferred term; and complex or commonly used options can be used as the defaults for a given command.
+Using alias, frequently-used commands can be invoked using a different, preferred term; and complex or commonly used options can be used as the defaults for a given command.

-Aliases **only** persist for the current session, however, they can be loaded at login time by modifying the shell's **.rc** file.
-To add them permanently, we have to edit or shell profile files (**~/bashr**c) and enter the alias into the file.
+Aliases only persist for the **current** session, however, they can be loaded at login time by modifying the shell's **.rc** file.
+To add them permanently, we have to edit our shell profile files (**~/.bashrc**) and enter the alias into the file.

 ### Syntax
 ~~~ bash